-Two years after his breakout success, Palomo has finally put the finishing touches on Neon Indian’s sophomore album.
-In advance of the group’s show tomorrow night at Turner Hall, The A.V.
+A couple years after his breakout success, Palomo is touring with Neon Indian’s sophomore album, Fallout.
+In advance of the group’s show Thursday at Rhino's The A.V.
 Club caught up with Palomo and discussed smoking synths, Sega Genesis, and the Werner Herzog nightmare that is Helsinki, Finland.

 The A.V.
 Club: You didn’t really start playing music until college.
 What eventually pushed you to become a musician, and an electronic musician at that?